 We Have To Be All In

 The other day in our village community, we celebrated a festival.
-There was a dance and special meal.
+There was a dance and a special meal.
 Everyone brought food.
-My husband was out of town, so I went alone.
+My husband was out-of-town, so I went alone.
 I decided to make a cake.
 I knew everyone would enjoy that.

 Knowing my spouse was returning the next day, after baking the cake, I took out a piece.
 I wanted to save one for him.
 I didn’t want him to miss out.
 After removing a slice, the cake didn’t look very nice anymore.
 Hmm.
 What should I do?
 I decided to cut the whole cake into squares and serve it on a plate.
 That would hide the fact that I had taken out a piece beforehand.
 Smart right?

 Overwhelmed By The Fear Of Not Having Enough

 Sometimes I do that with God and His Kingdom work.
 I am afraid that I won’t have enough left for myself or my family if I give Him my all.
 My fear causes me to hold back.
 I will give God a lot, but I need to make sure my own needs are taken care of too.
 Sound familiar?

 In the gospels, we read the story of the feeding of the five thousand.
 It is repeated several times.

 I’ve been thinking about that story.
 There were thousands of hungry people that day.
 The need was incredible compared to their extremely limited resources.
 Still, Jesus wanted to know what they had to give.
 Andrew managed to come up with something.
 He found a boy with a packed lunch.

 “Here is a boy with five small barley loaves and two small fish, but how far will they go among so many?”
 John 6:9- NIV